GraemeMalcolm/openai-vision/Instructions/Labs/03-vision-chat.md

     > **Note**: In this simple app, we haven't implemented logic to retain conversation history; so the model will treat each prompt as a new request with no context of the previous prompt.

+## Challenge: Use a different multimodal model

+### (If time permits)

+You've used a *Phi-4-multimodal-instruct* model to generate a response to an image-based prompt.
+Now let's try an OpenAI *gpt-4o* model.

+1. In Azure AI Foundry, deploy a **gpt-4o** model to an Azure AI Model Inference endpoint (you may need to create a new resource in a different region).
+1. Update the code configuration file for your app (*.env* for Python, *appsettings.json* for C#) to specify the name of your gpt-4o model.
+1. Run the app as before, using the same prompts (you can revert to the code that uses a URL-based image if you like).

 ## Summary

-In this exercise, you used Azure AI Foundry and the Azure AI Inference SDK to create a client application uses a multimodal model to generate responses to text, images, and audio.
+In this exercise, you used Azure AI Foundry and the Azure AI Inference SDK to create a client application uses a multimodal model to generate responses to image-based prompts.

 ## Clean up